-You cannot switch a specific activity from Auto-Target to Automated Personalization, and vice-versa.
+You cannot switch a specific activity from Auto-Target to Automated Personalization, and the opposite way.

-You cannot switch from Manual traffic allocation (traditional A/B Test) to Auto-Target, and vice-versa after an activity is live.
+You cannot switch from Manual traffic allocation (traditional A/B Test) to Auto-Target, and the opposite way after an activity is saved as draft.

-One model is built to identify the performance of the personalized strategy vs. randomly served traffic vs. sending all traffic to the overall winning experience.
+One model is built to identify the performance of the personalized strategy versus randomly served traffic versus sending all traffic to the overall winning experience.
 This model considers hits and conversions in the default environment only.

 Traffic from a second set of models is built for each modeling group (AP) or experience (AT).
 For each of these models, hits and conversions across all environments are considered.

-Requests will therefore be served with the same model, regardless of environment, but the plurality of traffic should come from the default environment to ensure the identified overall winning experience is consistent with real-world behavior.
+Requests are served with the same model, regardless of environment, but the plurality of traffic should come from the default environment to ensure that the identified overall winning experience is consistent with real-world behavior.